Evaluating Computational Pathology Foundation Models for Prostate Cancer Grading under Distribution Shifts: Results

-For this evaluation, we utilize histological grading of prostate cancer biopsy WSIs~\cite{strom2020artificial, bulten2022artificial} as our specific practical application.
-Histological grading is used to provide important prognostic information for patients, categorizing biopsies into five different International Society of Urological Pathology (ISUP) grade groups~\cite{epstein2010update, epstein2016contemporary}.
-With non-tumor biopsies denoted as grade $0$, each biopsy WSI is thus assigned an ISUP grade $0 - 5$.
-We evaluate two different computational pathology foundation models: \textbf{UNI}~\cite{chen2024uni} (trained on more than $100\thinspace000$ WSIs using self-supervised learning) and \textbf{CONCH}~\cite{conch2024} (trained on more than $1.1$ million image-caption pairs using a vision-language objective).
-While various other recently published foundation models also could be evaluated, UNI and CONCH have been among the best performing models in recent benchmarks~\cite{wolflein2024benchmarking, campanella2024clinical, neidlinger2024benchmarking}, and we thus choose to focus on them in this work.
-We also include \textbf{Resnet-IN} (trained on a dataset of natural images) as a baseline, to study the effect of pathology-specific models.
-Following recent benchmarking studies~\cite{wolflein2024benchmarking, campanella2024clinical, neidlinger2024benchmarking}, we evaluate the foundation models by utilizing them as \emph{frozen} patch-level feature extractors in weakly supervised WSI-level prediction models.
-Specifically, we utilize the foundation model feature extractors in three different ISUP grade classification models (see the \textit{Methods} section for details): \textit{ABMIL} uses attention-based multiple instance learning (ABMIL)~\cite{ilse2018attention, laleh2022benchmarking} to process the patch-level feature vectors and output a predicted ISUP grade $\hat{y}(x) \in \{0, \dots, 5\}$ for each biopsy WSI $x$. \textit{Mean Feature} removes the trainable ABMIL aggregator and directly feeds the mean patch-level feature vector as input to a small classification network.
-Lastly, \textit{kNN} removes also this trainable classification network, instead utilizing the k-nearest neighbors algorithm. \textit{kNN} therefore contains no trainable model components, enabling a direct evaluation of the underlying foundation models.
-We conduct experiments on the PANDA dataset~\cite{bulten2022artificial}, containing $10\thinspace616$ prostate biopsy WSIs with corresponding ISUP grade labels.
-The data was collected from two different sites: Radboud University Medical Center (Radboud) in the Netherlands, and Karolinska Institutet (Karolinska) in Sweden.
-The two sites differ in terms of both the pathology lab procedures and utilized scanners, creating a clear distribution shift for the WSI image data (see Figure~\ref{fig:shifts_covariate_radboud_karolinska}).
-By training ISUP grade models exclusively on Radboud data and then evaluating on Karolinska data, we are thus able to study how robust the foundation models are to this commonly encountered type of distribution shift.
-By creating further subsets of the PANDA dataset (see \textit{Methods} for details), we are also able to evaluate foundation model robustness in terms of a second type of distribution shift: shifts in the label distribution over the ISUP grades (see Figure~\ref{fig:shifts_label_radboud_karolinska}~\&~\ref{fig:shifts_label_radboud-l_radboud-r}).
+Following recent benchmarking studies~\cite{wolflein2024benchmarking, campanella2025clinical, neidlinger2025benchmarking}, PFMs are evaluated by utilizing them as \emph{frozen} patch-level feature extractors in weakly supervised WSI-level prediction models.
+Specifically, we utilize the feature extractors in three different ISUP grade classification models (see \textit{Methods} for details): \textit{ABMIL} uses attention-based multiple instance learning (ABMIL)~\cite{ilse2018attention, laleh2022benchmarking} to process the patch-level feature vectors and output a predicted ISUP grade $\hat{y}(x) \in \{0, \dots, 5\}$ for each biopsy WSI $x$. \textit{Mean Feature} removes the trainable ABMIL aggregator and directly feeds the mean patch-level feature vector as input to a small classification network.
+Lastly, \textit{kNN} removes also this trainable classification network, instead utilizing the k-nearest neighbors algorithm. \textit{kNN} therefore contains no trainable components, enabling a direct evaluation of the underlying PFM.